 - Locate & select the origin course (e.g. by searching for its section code, "PHCRT-2000-1-2021SP")

-- We can leave the first page of checkboxes as is, proceed to the next page which shows all the elements of the origin course.
-We may uncheck everything by selecting none then pick first the section (topic or week) that contains the specific element (Page, Assignment, Forum, etc.) with the Panopto video
+- We can leave the first page of checkboxes and proceed to the next page, which shows all the elements of the original course.
+We may uncheck everything by selecting none, then pick first the section (topic or week) that contains the specific element (Page, Assignment, Forum, etc.) with the Panopto video

 - Finish the import.
 We are shown the destination course with the newly imported content

-Note that, if we do not make a copy of a video but add it to more than one course, any updates to the video in Panopto will be reflected in all the Moodle courses it has been added to.
+Note that if we do not copy a video but add it to more than one course, any updates to the video in Panopto will be reflected in all the Moodle courses it has been added to.